Ayamamoru/Ayamamoru/README.md

 Uhm i'm a highschool coding-newbie (and Hackclubber!!) with an interest in making games (ren'py my beloved) and I'm currently learning how to use unity!
 I pretty much suck at coding but somehow manage to make semi-working projects 50% of the time 😭

 I really love going to hackathons cause it's the only time I will ever be motivated/able to force myself to code at all.
-SO far I've been to Scrapyard (my first one!!), Lockdown 🥇 and JPEG though I'm currently some 25 hours into the Athena Award...
+SO far I've been to Scrapyard (my first one!!), Lockdown 🥇, JPEG and Daydream though I'm currently some 25 hours into the Athena Award...
 I was also initially gonna do Neighborhood or Shipwrecked but sadly I'm too immature to travel on my own :((

 ## my goals!!